Qarj/file-consolidator/README.md

-# file-consolidator 0.1.0
+# file-consolidator 0.2.0

-Consolidate files from subfolders of `--path` to `--path`, renaming if necessary.
+Consolidate files from sub folders of `--path` directly to `--path`

+Files moved will be given a numeric prefix according to their source folder to preserve sort order.

 ## Usage